We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

 In this Evil Following review, we’re going to tell you all about the Evil Following trail bike and who it’s designed for.

 Evil Following is a 29er with 120mm of travel, built to be fast and fun.
-Its lightweight design means it is fast on the climbs, and its components, suspension, and capabilities make it lighting-quick down the trail.
+Its lightweight design means it is fast on the climbs, and its components, suspension, and capabilities make it lightning-quick down the trail.
 It really is a trail bike designed for every occasion – but mostly fun.

 See More: Evil Bikes (Full Review)